CapOfCave/SAIC-app/README.md

 ---

 ## Getting started
 There are several different ways to run the services.
+On a running service, swagger can be accessed on `/api.html`

 ### Using the deployed instance from Azure
 The services are available under the following URLs: